 The confusion over the legality of cannabidiol probably remains because of the conditions included in the bill.
 For instance, the law requires that the originating hemp plant must be grown by a licensed producer and in a manner that meets all relevant regulations for CBD to be legal.
 This essentially means its oil and other products could still be illegal when they have no more than allowed THC content if those conditions are not met.

 It is also said that CBD is only legal if extracted from hemp fiber or seeds.
 But it mostly comes from the flowers and leaves of the plant.

 The much we can say is that the Farm Bill makes CBD with lower than 0.3% of THC legal across all states in the U.S. However, the relevant regulatory agencies and states seem to have different opinions on the matter.

 It is apparent from the foregoing that the source of your CBD oil has a major role to play in its legality.

 There is a distinction between the types of cannabis plants when trying to decide what is legal.
-At the federal level, two variants are recognized: hemp plant and marijuana plant.
+At the federal level, two variants are recognized: the hemp plant and the marijuana plant.